Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Encrypted hard drives are a new class of hard drives that are self-encrypted at a hardware level and allow for full disk hardware encryption.

-Encrypted messages can be read only by recipients who have a certificate.
-If an encrypted message is sent to recipient(s) whose encryption certificate are not available, the app will prompt you to remove these recipients before sending the email.
+Encrypted messages can be read-only by recipients who have a certificate.
+If an encrypted message is sent to recipient(s) whose encryption certificates are not available, the app will prompt you to remove these recipients before sending the email.

 Learn more about configuring S/MIME for Windows.

 Windows 11 raises the bar for networking security by bringing a wide array of improvements, helping people work, learn, and play from almost anywhere with confidence.
 New DNS and TLS protocol versions strengthen the end-to-end protections needed for applications, web services, and Zero Trust networking.
 File access adds an untrusted network scenario with SMB over QUIC as well as new encryption and signing capabilities.
 Wi-Fi and Bluetooth advancements provide greater trust in connections to other devices.
 The VPN and Windows Defender Firewall platforms bring new ways to configure easily and debug quickly, ensuring IT administrators and third-party software are more effective.

 Transport layer security (TLS)